John Linc Stine, Executive Director

 Tera Scovill, Administrative Assistant

 Tera joined Freshwater in April 2019.
 She has a bachelor’s degree in environmental studies and worked as an interpretive naturalist.
-She has a background in project coordination, administrative support, sales, and customer service in a variety of other industries.
-Tera has now circled back to her passion around environmental stewardship; she is a Minnesota Master Naturalist and enjoys volunteering to help in the effort to preserve and educate around our precious natural resources.
-You may also find her bird watching, gardening, or dancing.
+She has a background in project coordination, administrative support, sales, program development, and customer service in a variety of industries.
+Tera has now circled back to her passion around environmental stewardship.
+As a Minnesota Master Naturalist and a Minnesota Water Steward, she enjoys sharing experiences with others that inspire a sense of wonder, enthusiasm, and respect for nature, nurturing a desire to care for our earth and its inhabitants.
+You may also find her bird watching, gardening, or dancing

 Alex Van Loh, Program Coordinator

-Alex joined Freshwater in September 2015 as a Minnesota GreenCorps member focused on the Master Water Stewards Program.
-In fall 2016, he was hired as staff and expanded his work to include supporting all programs.
+Alex joined Freshwater in September 2015 as a Minnesota GreenCorps member working with the Water Stewards Program.
+In fall 2016 he became staff and expanded his work to include supporting all programs, with a specific focus on education and engagement.
 He has a degree in biology from the College of Saint Benedict and Saint John’s University.
-Before coming to Freshwater, he spent a year living abroad in Germany, teaching English through the Fulbright Program.
+Before coming to Freshwater, he lived in Germany, teaching English through the Fulbright Program.
 Outside the office Alex enjoys making music, running, sampling craft brews, and all things comedy.